cajacko/writing/making-beliefs.md

 ### They set out to prove their ideas wrong

 One of the best ways to filter a valid belief from the huge array of false ones, is to try and prove the idea wrong.
 Rather than trying to prove it right.
-As seen in the media it's not particularly hard to find data to fit your theory.
+As seen in the media, it's not particularly hard to find data to fit your theory.
 (NOTE: Example) But that data may not be related to the theory.
 By setting out to prove the belief wrong you're discarding alternate explanations of your observations until you may be left with a single plausable belief.

 ### They show that they update their beliefs and agendas when their ideas are proved to be wrong

-Humans can be stubborn creatures, unwilling to admit their wrong and change their beliefs.
+Humans can be stubborn creatures, unwilling to admit they're wrong and change their beliefs.
 A great way to have more trust in a source is by seeing them adjust their beliefs according to the new information they encounter.
 It shows a willingness to embrace rationality and how the world actually is, rather than how they want it to be.

-## Traps to avoid (NOTE: Maybe remove this section)

-- Choosing sources that confirm your belief rather than tryign to disprove
-- Not botherling to look at alternate ideas and theories
-- Using phrases like "Everyone does x" or "No one does y" - Bubble of information served by social media -

 ## Bringing these ideas into your daily life